OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 The main structure is an opaque PJ_OBJ* roughly encapsulating a osgeo::proj::BaseObject, that can represent a CRS or a CoordinateOperation object.
-A number of the C functions will work only if the right type of underlying C++ object is used with them, but misuse will be properly handled at runtime, ie. if a user passes a PJ_OBJ* representing a coordinate operation to a pj_obj_crs_xxxx() functions, that one will properly error out.
-This design has been chosen over creating a dedicate PJ_xxx object for each C++ class, because such an approach would require using conversion and free functions a lot of time for little benefit.
+A number of the C functions will work only if the right type of underlying C++ object is used with them.
+Misuse will be properly handled at runtime.
+If a user passes a PJ_OBJ* representing a coordinate operation to a pj_obj_crs_xxxx() function, it will properly error out.
+This design has been chosen over creating a dedicate PJ_xxx object for each C++ class, because such an approach would require adding many conversion and free functions for little benefit.

-This C API is far from being complete.
-In particular it does not allow to build ISO19111 objects at hand.
-However it currently permits a fair number of
+This C API is incomplete.
+In particular, it does not allow to build ISO19111 objects at hand.
+However it currently permits a number of
 actions:

     - building CRS and coordinate operations from WKT and PROJ strings, or